ansundja/ArduinoMCPlugin/README.md

-arduMC
+ArduinoMCPlugin
 ======

-arduMC is a minecraft Craftbukkit server Plugin That allows you to control an Arduino via Minecraft
+ArduinoMCPlugin is a minecraft Craftbukkit server Plugin that allows you to control easily an Arduino via Minecraft